novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “Of course, I know.”

-Taking a beat, Lee Hyun-woo smiled and opened his mouth again.
+Taking a step closer, Lee Hyun-woo smiled and lowered his voice.

-“It’s me.”
+“He’s me.”

 “What?”